gerners/tamock/README.md

 this index is used by default if no other index is provided to tamock.

 RefSeq reference genomes are all saved within one directory.
 If the directory /<tamock_install_dir>/refseq-genomes is created, this directory is used by default unless another directory is provided via the command line.

-CAVEAT: If Eukaryotic genomes are simulated, downloaded genomes could potentially use >100 GB of file space
+**CAVEAT**: If Eukaryotic genomes are simulated, downloaded genomes could potentially use >100 GB of file space

 ```bash
  #optional